sefgsefg/FL-on-kubeflow/README.md

             break
         time.sleep(1)
 ```
-After finishing calculate the weight, the server has to clear the data to ensure the next FL round is coooect.
-Then return the weight to clients.
+After finishing the weight calculation, the server has to clear the data to ensure the next FL round is correct.
+Then return the weights to clients.
 ```
 clients_local_count.clear()
 scaled_local_weight_list.clear()

 return jsonify({'result': (global_value['average_weights'])})
 ```
-After the all FL rounds finish, the clients will post a signal to server.
-When the number of signal equal to NUM_OF_CLIENTS, the server will shutdown.
+After all FL rounds have finished, the clients will send a signal to the server.
+When the number of signals equals NUM_OF_CLIENTS, the server will shut down.
 ```
 @app.route('/shutdown', methods=['GET'])
 def shutdown_server():